Millerlm012/MobyDick/README.md

 4. Finally, navigate to http://localhost in your web browser to view the final result :)

-## 3. Additional Information / Project Run Down
+## 3. Additional Information and Project Run Down

 ### Project Run Down: